open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 Run MainService and TimeService from command line or using an IDE.
 The end point of interest for MainService is `http://localhost:8080/message` and  `http://localhost:8081/time` for TimeService.
 Entering `localhost:8080/message` in a browser should call MainService and then TimeService, creating a trace.

 ***Note: The default port for the Apache Tomcat is 8080.
 On localhost both MainService and TimeService services will attempt to run on this port raising an error.
 To avoid this add `server.port=8081` to the resources/application.properties file.
-Ensure the port specified corresponds to port referenced by MainServiceController.SECOND_SERVICE_URL. ***
+Ensure the port specified corresponds to port referenced by MainServiceController.TIME_SERVICE_URL. ***

 Congrats, we just created a distributed service with OpenTelemetry!